tajwone17/Competitive-programming/README.md

 ## Notable Files

-- **Default.cpp**: A template file for starting competitive programming problems.
+- **Template.cpp**: A template file for starting competitive programming problems.
 - **README.md**: Documentation and overview of the repository.